macmanes-lab/Oyster_River_Protocol/index.rst

 4. Quality Check
 -----------------------------------
-If you have followed the ORP AWS setup protocol, you will have the BUSCO Meetazoa and Vertebrata datasets.
-If you need something else, you can download from here: www.busco.ezlab.org.
+If you have followed the ORP AWS setup protocol, you will have the BUSCO Metazoa and Vertebrata datasets.
+If you need something else, you can download from here: http://busco.ezlab.org/.
 You should check your assembly using BUSCO.
 For most transcriptomes, something like 60-90% complete BUSCOs should be accepted.
-This might be less (even though your transcriptome is complete) if you are assebling a marine invert or some other 'weird' animal.
+This might be less (even though your transcriptome is complete) if you are assebling a marine invert or some other 'weird' organism.

 ::